hashicorp/terraform/website/docs/cli/commands/init.html.md

 the root module directory, use
-[the `-chdir` global option](./#switching-working-directory-with-chdir) instead, which works across all commands and makes Terraform consistently look in the given directory for all files it would normaly read or write in the current working directory.
+[the `-chdir` global option](./#switching-working-directory-with-chdir) instead, which works across all commands and makes Terraform consistently look in the given directory for all files it would normally read or write in the current working directory.

 If your previous use of this legacy pattern was also relying on Terraform